 As an aside, I received numerous comments from employees, colleagues and even fellow travelers about the back pack.
 “Where’d you get that bag, man?” or “Nice bag, dude.”
 Didn’t surprise me.
 It’s a NICE looking bag!

 Presently Knack Bag buyers can only purchase the Knack Pack directly from Knack themselves:

 We hope that Knack decides to offer this product on Amazon.com along with other popular One-Bag options (Like the Onli Travel Bag).

 Does the Knack Bag really support the One Bag Life?

-I, for one, am not a fan of the One Bag Life.
+I, for one, am not a huge fan of the One Bag Life, per se.
 I don’t think it’s necessary or practical for the business traveler in many cases (we always board first anyway so we are seldom fighting for space).

 That said, I do very much like the idea of a back pack that is perfectly suited for a 1 or 2 night trip that I can easily toss some clothes in and where a full blown suitcase would basically be mostly empty.

 The Knack Bag satisfies this requirement VERY NICELY.
 During my One-Bag trip it worked pretty well, overall.
 I just don’t *need* to only travel with one bag whenever possible.
 The nice thing about the Knack Bag is that if you don’t need the “suitcase storage” compartment it can stay zipped…and you can use it as simply a great backpack.

 I suspect the brilliant minds at Knack Packs are already exploring this idea, but these bags seem liked a great corporate gift sort of bag.
 The kind of thing you could slap a logo on and give it to customers or as part of some employee swag.

 Final thoughts on the Knack Pack Review